-Tango is not only a fascinating dance, but also a fascinating culture, idea, lifestyle, and philosophy.
-In many ways, tango is a metaphor of life.
-The pursuit of tango is the pursuit of connection, love, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us as individuals, but tango unites us as a species.
+Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
+The search of tango is the search of connection, love, unity, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us as individuals, but tango unites us as a community and people.
 In tango we are not individualists, feminists, nationalists, liberals, conservatives, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-We are humanists.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation and compromise.
-If you believe in this cause, please join the conversation and let your voice be heard, which is urgently needed and long overdue.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, reconciliation and compromise.
+It is a dance that teaches the world to love.

 March 7, 2015

-It may be wise for a woman to be passive initially during the courtship, as she needs to know that the man is worthy of her before she gives herself up to him.
+It may be wise for a woman to hold back initially during the courtship, as she needs to know that the man is worthy of her before she gives herself up to him.
 But if she remains passive forever, that could be potentially problematic to the relationship.
 Women must not be deceived by the lie that men are only interested in one thing.
-That belief could cause some women to be overly reserved and defensive, cut down their efforts and become perfunctory partners, or rely on their beauty to exchange for security, or demand more than what they are willing to give, etc.
+That belief could cause some women to be overly defensive, cut down their efforts and become a perfunctory partner, or rely on their beauty to bargain for what they want, or demand more than what they are willing to give, etc.